 where m is the embedding dimension andis the embedding delay.

-Taken’s theorem (Eckmann and Ruelle, 1985) provides a suitable value for the embedding dimension,.
+Taken’s theorem (Eckmann and Ruelle, 1985) provides a suitable method for estimating the value of the embedding dimension,.
 The first minima of the auto-mutual information versus delay plot of the time series is a safe choice for embedding delay (Eckmann and Ruelle, 1985).

 Lyapunov Exponents